 Five of the Department of Chemistry's endowed funds support lectures.
 The Borden, Cady, Cross, and Dauben Endowed Lectures are given annually by distinguished scholars in the areas of organic, inorganic, theoretical, and physical chemistry.
 The Hopkins Award Lecture is presented periodically, in years a Hopkins Award is bestowed to a member of the Department of Chemistry faculty.

-- Weston T. Borden Endowed Lecture in Theoretical Chemistry
+- Weston T. and Sheila Borden Endowed Lecture in Theoretical Chemistry

 - George H. Cady Endowed Lecture in Inorganic Chemistry